adxsoft/FreeplaneProjectCompletionEstimator/README.md

-# FreeplaneProjectCompletionEstimator
+# Project Completion Estimator
 Project Completion Estimator v0.1
 Developed by ADXSoft (Allan)
-19th Jan 2017 in Freeplane 1.5.18
+19th Jan 2017 - a Freeplane map developed in Freeplane 1.5.18

 A freeplane map that demonstrates formulas with date arithmetic